Who’s afraid of anonymity?

 What is anonymity?

 For a moment, let’s forget all the scaremongering about anonymous criminals, shadowed faces lurking in the dark looking to hurt us.
 Yes, the fear of the unknown and unrecognizable is very real.
 But isn’t anonymity also a central aspect of human life?
-And when it comes to online surveillance, our many adversaries are even too dark to notice.
+And when it comes to all the ways our online life is being surveilled, our many adversaries are even too dark to notice.

 The meaning of anonymity